Susannah Constantine: Personal life

 When she was young, Constantine would rely on her father for fashion advice and has commented that any style that she has, she learned from him.
 He was a talented artist and was offered worldwide art exhibitions, although he was too modest to accept.
 His death came suddenly and was a milestone for Constantine.

 Constantine became a fixture in 1980s British gossip columns and newspapers as the result of her relationship with Princess Margaret's son, David Armstrong-Jones, Viscount Linley, which lasted for eight years.
 Constantine admitted that her relationship with Linley undeniably opened doors for her, but after they broke up, she was keen to put the episode behind her and become well known in her own right.
 She dated Imran Khan, then a cricketer and playboy, later Prime Minister of Pakistan, in 1992.
 She also visited Pakistan in the time of the short-lived relationship.
-Constantine married Danish entrepreneur and businessman Sten Bertelsen, who launched Death cigarettes, with whom she has three children; Joe, Esme and CeCe.
-Constantine and her family bought a 120 acre property in Sussex.
+Constantine married Danish entrepreneur and businessman Sten Bertelsen in 1995, who launched Death cigarettes, with whom she has three children; Joe, Esme and CeCe.
+Constantine and her family live a 120 acre property in Handcross, West Sussex.

 Constantine has spoken of the constant pressure to look good in public but affirms "We're as much in the business of dressing ourselves – but more importantly helping other women to do that."
 Constantine has admitted to a fear of growing older: "I just don't want to get old.
 Old women are invisible, and I don't want to be invisible," she has said.

 In 2002, while on a visit to the Cannes Film Festival, Constantine and Woodall were the victims of gem thieves.
-The thieves broke into the villa on the French Riviera where they were staying, rendered Constantine and Woodall unconscious with chloroform, and then continued to steal money and jewellery.
+The thieves broke into the villa on the French Riviera where they were staying, rendered Constantine and Woodall unconscious with chloroform, and then stole money and jewellery.

 Carol Vorderman was involved in a feud with Constantine and Woodall in 2003.
 Vorderman commented harshly about the double-act, referring to them as 'Tranny and the Horse', based on their appearance, after they had called her an "overdone Eighties nightmare" and named Vorderman in their list of the 20 worst-dressed celebrities.